wink-travel/trip-pay-sdk-python/trip-pay-sdk-payment/docs/ContractApi.md

 Create payable contracts

-Returns a list of contracts that can be used alongside reactive widget to initiate a reactive.
+Returns a list of contracts that can be used alongside payment widget to initiate a payment.

 ### Example